 The purpose of this policy is to establish that academic integrity is an essential component to the CSUSB learning community and shall be upheld by all members of the university community.
 This policy is intended to reflect the University's commitment to the principles, goals, and ideals described in the CSUSB Vision Statement and to its core values.

-As a division of Academic Affairs, Academic Personnel is responsible for matters concerning all Faculty, Coaches, Librarians, and SSPAR's (R03) as well as all Academic Student Employees, Teaching Associates, Graduate Assistants, and Instructional Student Assistants (R11).
+As a division of Academic Affairs, Faculty Affairs & Development is responsible for matters concerning all Faculty, Coaches, Librarians, and SSPAR's (R03) as well as all Academic Student Employees, Teaching Associates, Graduate Assistants, and Instructional Student Assistants (R11).
 Our office is responsible for a variety of faculty-related functions, such as the faculty hiring process, retention, promotion, and tenure evaluations, faculty leaves, Faculty Early Retirement Program (FERP), and Labor Relations.
 Our goal is to provide our faculty with the necessary support and guidance during their time here at CSUSB.
 We hope you will find the necessary tools and resources on this website to help you succeed here at CSUSB.
 (909) 537-5029

 The academic scheduling home page contains links to course info, calendars, final exam schedules, and instructor forms and resources.